eleda77/eleda77.github.io/docs/vocab_list.md

 **puckish** - playful, especially in a mischievous way (I'm assuming derived from the Shakespearian character Puck)

 **puddler** - a worker who turns pig iron into wrought iron by puddling

+**puff-puff** - a children's name for a steam locomotive or railway train

 **pugilism** - the profession or hobby of boxing